 Postponing your journey into the writing life is inevitable in many cases, but it doesn't show insincerity on the part of the would-be writer.
 In his book The Element, Ken Robinson tells a story about an encounter with a musician.
 Robinson admired the keyboardist’s talent and mentioned to him that he would love to play keyboards.
 The keyboard player responded with a simple, “no, you wouldn’t”.
 Robinson's lack of true passion for keyboard playing is the reason why he will continue to proclaim his desire to play, but never actually do it.
 One could apply the same thinking to the writer who doesn't produce anything.
 If you really want to write, you will write.
 Nothing will stop you.

-Many people want to be, but don't want to do.
+Many folks want to be, but don't want to do.

 There is talent everywhere, but it lies undiscovered because of the enormous time investment needed to create outlets for talent.
 Writing, just like other art forms, requires resources, be it time, money, or energy.